Class - Mammalia

 - The offshore ecotype has been identified but not as well studied as the resident and transient ecotypes.
 It appears to be more closely related to the resident ecotype than to the transient ecotype.

-- Experts identify killer whale populations based on the whales' call patterns, body shape, and coloration.
-In the future, analyzing biochemical and chromosomal characteristics may help define genetic relationships among pods and regional populations of killer whales.
+- Experts identify killer whale populations based on the whales’ call patterns, behavior, body shape, and coloration.
+Current and future studies analyzing biochemical and chromosomal characteristics may help distinguish genetic relationships among pods and regional populations of killer whales.